-As noted above, in its Decision on Intervenor Evidence, the Final Decisions, and the Bobcaygeon Decision and Procedural Order No. 2, the OEB rejected a similar request from Environmental Defence to file heat pump evidence.
+As noted above, in its Decision on Intervenor Evidence and the Final Decisions, the OEB rejected a similar request from Environmental Defence to file heat pump evidence.

-The OEB denies Environmental Defence's request to file evidence on heat pumps in the Eganville community expansion proceeding for the reasons set out in those decisions, which were upheld by the OEB in its decision on a review motion brought by Environmental Defence.
-Consistent with its findings in the Bobcaygeon community expansion proceeding, the OEB has provided a number of additional comments below.
+The OEB denies Environmental Defence's request to file evidence on heat pumps in the Bobcaygeon community expansion proceeding for the reasons set out in those decisions, which were upheld by the OEB in its decision on a review motion brought by Environmental Defence.
+The OEB has provided a number of additional comments below.